From Innermost to Full Almost-Sure Termination of Probabilistic Term Rewriting

-We now wrote an revised and extended journal version of our paper that is also available at arXiv.
-This website provides information on our implementation in the tool AProVE, and we describe our experiments for the conference paper at FoSSaCS.
-Moreover, we now added a new section (Experiments Journal Version) on the evaluation of our revised and extended journal version, where we consider the current strategy used within AProVE.
+We now wrote a revised and extended journal version of our paper, published in “Logical Methods in Computer Science”, that is also available at arXiv.
+We revised this website according to the new version.
+This website now provides information on our implementation in the tool AProVE and we describe our revised and extended experiments.
+Moreover, you can find the original experiments of the conference paper as well.

 Extending the path environment is necessary so that AProVE can find these programs.